 NATIONAL DAY OF SILENCE

-As part of a class assignment on non-violent protests, University of Virginia students organized the first Day of Silence in 1996.
+As part of a class assignment on non-violent protests, the University of Virginia students organized the first Day of Silence in 1996.
 Since then, National Day of Silence has been observed each year in April.
-Students are encouraged to gain permission from their school before organizing an event for National Day of Silence.
+Students are encouraged to gain permission from their school before organizing an event.

 More information can be found at GLSEN.org.